theforeman/kafo/README.md

 ## Documentation

 Every parameter that can be set by kafo *must* be documented.
 This means that you must add documentation to your puppet class in init.pp.
-It's basically rdoc formatted documentation that must be above class definitions.
-There can be no space between doc block and class definition.
+It's basically a rdoc formatted documentation that must be above the class definitions.
+There can be no space between the doc block and the class definition.

-In case of emergency, it's still possible to use `--ignore-undocumented` option, but in general it's not recommended to use it long-term.
+In case of emergency, it's still possible to use `--ignore-undocumented` option, but in general it's not recommended to override it.

 Example:
 ```puppet